LEADING OFF: White Sox OF Eloy Jiménez injured again

 SLIDING

 The Cincinnati Reds have lost 11 straight for the first time since 2016, and next up is St. Louis right-hander Adam Wainwright (2-1, 2.81 ERA) in the finale of their weekend series against the visiting Cardinals.
 Wainwright is 10-15 with a 5.29 ERA in 36 career appearances against the Reds.
-It’s his only losing record against a major league team in which he has more than one recorded decision.
+It’s his only losing record versus a major league team he has more than one decision against.

 After splitting its opening four-game series at Atlanta, Cincinnati has been swept by the Guardians, Dodgers and Padres and has lost the first two games of the series with St. Louis.
-Nick Lodolo (0-2, 8.00 ERA) tries for his first big league win when he goes up against the Cardinals.
+Nick Lodolo (0-2, 8.00 ERA) tries for his first big league win.

 PRIME TIME